Apache Solr is an open-source enterprise-search platform, written in Java, from the Apache Lucene project.

 - (Optional) Interact with Desktop: If this setting is enabled (default), the application's output messages can be seen in the console window on Windows Session 0.
 To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
 Alternatively, this setting may be disabled, in which case the application's messages will be hidden.

 - (Optional) Priority: To allocate more CPU time to the application, select a higher scheduling priority in this field.

 - (Optional) CPU Bindings: To run the application on a specific CPU, specify the appropriate CPU in this field.

 Next, click on the Lifecycle tab.
-Set Shutdown By to Forceful Termination and check "Console Program".
+Set "Upon Program Exit" to "Restart Program".

 Lastly, click the Save and Close (ie. the tick) button on the toolbar.
 If the service's Startup Type is set to Automatic or Automatic (Delayed-Start), it will start immediately.